Top of page

 Where should I stand in riffles, glides, and pools?

-Riffles: approach from downstream, short drifts.
-Glides: long leaders and delicate angles.
-Pools: stay low, fish edges/inflows first.
+Riffles: approach from downstream and fish short drifts.
+Glides: lengthen leaders for delicate presentations.
+Pools: stay low and cast from the edges.

 What gear helps with stealth?

-Polarized glasses for seeing lanes; fluorocarbon for low visibility; Euro-nymphing setups for precise depth control.
+Polarized glasses to see seams and reduce glare; fluorocarbon for low visibility; Euro-nymphing rigs for depth control and contact.